josephsieang/express-starter/README.md

 # Express Starter

-A minimal Express.js starter template with TypeScript, esbuild, and Prettier integration.
+A minimal Express.js starter template with TypeScript, esbuild, Prettier, and integrated PostgreSQL database using Prisma ORM.
 Below are the essential details and scripts to get started.

 ---